I’m the broad behind Broadside, Caitlin Kelly, a career journalist.

 Entertainment Weekly calls it “an excellent memoir” and Bnet columnist Herb Schaffner says; “the best of reality journalism…a must-read.”

 My first book “Blown Away: American Women and Guns”, includes original interviews with 104 men, women, and teens from 29 states.
 It’s a clear-eyed, neutral look at why, how and when guns and women intersect.
-It’s not sold in bookstores; if you need a copy quickly, email me directly.

 In 1998, I won a Canadian National Magazine Award for humor for an essay about my divorce; now re-married to Jose, a newspaper photo editor.
 Born in Vancouver, raised in Toronto, I’m a University of Toronto graduate, living since 1989 near New York City.